 Our next generation CNS asset, CY3018, is a differentiated CNS-penetrant sGC stimulator with greater CSF-to-plasma exposure relative to CY6463.
 CY3018 is intended to expand the potential of sGC stimulation for the treatment of disorders of the CNS.
+We are completing IND-enabling activities for CY3018 and are looking to secure a partnership or other funding mechanism to develop the program in the future.

 Non-CNS assets.
 We have other assets that are outside of our current strategic focus.
 These non-core assets are not being internally developed at this time.
 Praliciguat is an orally administered, once-daily systemic sGC stimulator.
 On June 3, 2021, we entered into the License Agreement (as defined below) with Akebia Therapeutics, Inc. ("Akebia") relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing praliciguat and other related products and forms thereof enumerated in such agreement.
 Olinciguat is an orally administered, once-daily, vascular sGC stimulator that was evaluated in a Phase 2 study of participants with sickle cell disease.
 We released topline results from this study in October 2020.
-Olinciguat is available for licensing to a third party partner.
+Olinciguat is available for licensing to a third-party partner.